bloominstituteoftechnology/React-Components-Insta-Clone/README.md

 ### Task 2b: Exit Ticket

 Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/tk2kpwyLDYBJkCG6n/A8TyNmvCG9JaJn).
+DONE

 The completion of these questions is mandatory for MVP.
 However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
 This is Lambda School testing itself!
 Please answer honestly and to the best of your ability without using external references.